renatoliveira/finalproject/README.md

 We'll want a trigger on the account object to check if the zip code is changed.
 We are talking pre-commit logic here, so ideally this will be put on `before insert` and `before update` contexts.
 No need to worry about the `after` context for now.
 The `Owner` will be set on the `before` context so we don't need to issue another DML to update the record (it is read-only in the `after` context anyway).

 We don't need to change the contact's OwnerId because the Contact relationship with the related Account record is _Master-Detail_.
 Therefore, the Account's owner will automatically be the same as the related contacts.

+## Requirement #3

+_Multiple sales representatives can be assigned to the same zip code territory.
+If this is the case, use a random function to select one of the assigned sales representatives_

+Now this changes a bit the assignment process.
+We'll need to query the available users and randomly assign then.
+It isn't explicit if we should query users with a given profile, role, permission set or custom permission.
+For now, we'll query all active users.
+One can change the requirements as necessary in a real scenario.